-I do 100 seconds of something, anything to get started and un-paralyzed.
-Usually it’s loading or unloading the dishwasher, since that seems like the biggest bottleneck in my house.
+I do 100 seconds of something, anything to get started – unstuck and un-paralyzed.
+Usually it’s loading or unloading the dishwasher, since that seems like the biggest bottleneck when my house is out of control.
 I force myself up and count to 100.

-And you’d be surprised how much you can accomplish in 100 seconds in a totally wrecked house – since you don’t have to go far to find the next thing to do!
+And you’d be surprised how much you can accomplish in 100 seconds in a totally wrecked and disgusting house – since you don’t have to go far to find the next thing to do!

-So pick a task and commit to 100 seconds of action.
+So pick a task and commit to 100 seconds of cleaning action.

 Once you’re in motion and tackling the chaos, set a timer.

-In this case, the timer is simply a goal reminder.
-Each time it goes off, you’ll remember that you’re digging out – one little bottle cap, used tissue, and holey sock at a time.
+In this case, the timer isn’t a signal to stop – it’s simply a goal reminder.
+Each time it goes off, you’ll remember that you’re digging out of your messy house – one little bottle cap, used tissue, and holey sock at a time.